Wells Fargo Center (Salt Lake City)

 Office building in Salt Lake City, Utah, U.S.

 Wells Fargo Center is a skyscraper located in Downtown, Salt Lake City, Utah, United States.
-It was built in 1998 and was the tallest skyscraper in Utah until 2024 when the 451 feet Astra Tower was completed.
-It stands 24 stories above street level and 121.9 m at roof level, 128.7 m at its highest point excluding the antenna.
+It was built in 1998 and was the tallest skyscraper in Utah until 2024 when the 449 ft Astra Tower was completed.
+It stands 24 stories above street level and 400 ft at roof level, 422 ft at its highest point excluding the antenna.

 History

 The American Stores Tower was originally built as the corporate headquarters for American Stores (owners of Sav-on, Osco, Jewel grocery/pharmacy stores.)
 Shortly after completion, the company was acquired by Albertsons on August 3, 1998, and the building became known as the Delta Tower shortly thereafter.
 When Albertsons decided to move operations to the Hardware Building on 400 West near North Temple, the building was purchased by Wasatch Property Management, and renamed the building Wells Fargo Center.
 The building was the headquarters of the Salt Lake Organizing Committee (SLOC) leading up to the 2002 Winter Olympics.
 Wells Fargo currently occupies numerous floors within the building.